rorre/ModRequests/README.md

 # Requests Site
-Basically what I use for my requests.
+Basically what I (and some other BNs) use for my requests.

 ## Setup
 You will need [Poetry](https://python-poetry.org/) in order to install, after that, you can run `poetry install`